Office of Railroad Safety

 FRA's Office of Railroad Safety promotes and regulates safety throughout the Nation's railroad industry.

 The Associate Administrator for Railroad Safety (also know as the Chief Safety Officer) provides executive direction to the Office of Railroad Safety through two Deputy Associate Administrators and eight Regional Administrators.
-They execute regulatory and inspection responsibilities through a highly-qualified staff, including 400 Federal safety inspectors, who are organized into several programs and safety disciplines.
+They execute regulatory and inspection responsibilities through a highly qualified staff, including about 370 Federal safety inspectors, who are organized into several programs and safety disciplines.

-- continuously monitoring the occurrence of train accidents and incidents;
+- Continuously monitor the occurrence of train accidents and incidents.